karl-cardenas-coding/mywhoop/docs/get-started-server-guide.md

 - A Linux machine with systemd and systemctl installed.

 > [!NOTE]
 > You can use other operating systems and system services tooling to ensure MyWhoop starts up automatically.
-In this guide, Ubuntu with systemd is used.
+In this guide, an x86 Linux machine with Ubuntu and systemd is used.

 ## Steps